vscode-neovim/vscode-neovim/README.md

 ## Vim-easymotion

 Speaking honestly, original [vim-easymotion](https://github.com/easymotion/vim-easymotion) works fine and as expected... except one thing: it really replaces your text with markers then restores back.
 It may work for VIM but for VS Code it leads to broken text and many errors reported while you're jumping.
-For this reason i created the special [vim-easymotion fork](https://github.com/asvetliakov/vim-easymotion) which doesn't touch your text and instead use vscode text decorations.
+For this reason I created the special [vim-easymotion fork](https://github.com/asvetliakov/vim-easymotion) which doesn't touch your text and instead use vscode text decorations.
 Just add my fork to your `vim-plug` block or by using your favorite vim plugin installer and delete original vim-easymotion.
 Also overwin motions won't work (obviously) so don't use them.
 Happy jumping!

 ![easymotion](/images/easy-motion-vscode.png)